Skip to main content

 Settings in the Preview tab

-Specify a Key/Value pair in the Input Parameters panel (1), by entering AccountId for the Key and an account’s RecordId for the Value (we explain how to find the RecordId next).
-When you execute the Omnistudio Data Mapper Turbo Extract, the Response pane (2) returns results to confirm it is extracting data correctly.
+Specify a Key/Value pair in the Input Parameters panel (1), by entering AccountId for the Key and an account’s RecordId for the Value—we explain how to find the RecordId next.
+When you execute the Omnistudio Data Mapper Turbo Extract, the Response pane (2) returns results to confirm it's extracting data correctly.

 All records in Salesforce have a unique RecordId.
-To find a RecordId for an account, simply open any Account record in your org, and copy the RecordId from the URL.
+To find a RecordId for an account, open any Account record in your Salesforce org, and copy the RecordId from the URL.

 The Account RecordId displays in the URL.